Skip to content

 A Signal-First Outbound playbook built for Stratus.

-Stratus sells BIM-to-fabrication software to MEP, HVAC, plumbing, and sheet metal contractors.
-Their three sharpest buyers are PE-acquired multi-trade rollups inside the integration window, MEP contractors who just won their first hyperscaler scope, and contractors hiring their first VDC Manager.
-This is the playbook to reach them.
+Three plays for Stratus’s sharpest buyers — PE-acquired multi-trade rollups inside the integration window, MEP contractors winning their first hyperscaler scope, contractors hiring their first VDC Manager.

 Most BIM-to-fab vendors send the same email.
 Stratus has a better hand.